valentecaio/torproject-tor/README.md

-This repo is a personnal fork of the Tor Project that I created when contributing to Tor with improvements to its IPv6 support.
+This repository is a personnal fork of the Tor Project that I created when contributing to Tor with improvements to its IPv6 support.
 This happened in 2018 as a project for my master's degree in Computer Engineering, in France (Telecom Bretagne).
 Each active branch of the repo is a ticket of the Tor bug-tracker that I worked on.
 [You may find more information in this technical report.](https://drive.google.com/file/d/1kqV7co4ilmaGUUuAuVeeL4eNn7Wyqi1W)